 Who’s Leading This Space (2026)

-Applied Acoustics Systems - The pioneers.
-Chromaphone is underrated as a creative tool (not just realistic piano emulation).
+Chromaphone & UltraAnalog VA-3 (Applied Acoustics Systems) - The pioneers.
+Chromaphone is still underrated as a creative tool (not just realistic piano emulation).
 UltraAnalog VA-3 is a pure joy to play.
+AAS were doing this when nobody else cared, and the engines hold up.

-Expressive E (Imagine) - A playful entry point.
+Imagine (Expressive E) - A playful entry point.
 Less realistic, more “acoustic character meets modern sound design.”
-Great for people who want the responsiveness without the acoustic simulation.
+Great for people who want the responsiveness without the academic acoustic simulation.
+Pairs especially well with Expressive E’s own Osmose and Touché controllers.

 The Barrier to Adoption